Supreme Court revives Christian postal worker’s lawsuit seeking religious accommodation

 Gerald Groff, who said working on Sundays violates his religious beliefs to rest during the Sabbath, sued the U.S. Postal Service after being disciplined for missing scheduled Sunday shifts to deliver Amazon packages.

-The Postal Service had not originally required Groff to work on Sundays until it contracted with Amazon to deliver packages on that day of the week.
+The Postal Service originally did not require Groff to work on Sundays until it contracted with Amazon to deliver packages on that day of the week.

 The postmaster accommodated Groff for some time by either skipping him in the Sunday rotation or automatically scheduling an extra person.
 The agency later ended the accommodation and instead asked for volunteers in Groff’s place.
 When no one volunteered, Groff received repeated discipline for more than 24 absences over two years.